mmbman/Katagiri/1980-07-04-Karma-Taking-Care-of-Karma.md

 #### 59:26

 And *citta* is *mind*; mind is to know and to understand, and also to *communicate* with [the] object.
-Creating communications between subject and object by understanding and knowing something; analyzing, synthesizing.
-This is the mind, which is called *citta*.
+Creating communications between subject and object by understanding and knowing something; analyzing, synthesizing – this is the mind, which is called *citta*.

 #### 1:00:05